dennisbottaro/jquery-tokeninput/README.md

 # jQuery Tokeninput: A Tokenizing Autocomplete Text Entry

+## About this Fork
+This is a fork of the original abandoned jQuery TokenInput by LoopJ.
+I had need for this to work under iOS/iPadOS while running Safari.

 ## Overview

 Tokeninput is a jQuery plugin which allows your users to select multiple items